-Αŗ pen dix D -1: Service Plan Development Sta te Pa articipant-Centered Service Plan Title: Person-Centered Plan a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (check each that applies): Registered nurse, licensed to practice in 1 the State Licensed practical or vocational nurse, law acting within the scope of practice under State ☐ Licensed physician (M.D. or D.O) ☐ Case Manager (qualifications specified in Appendix C-1/C-3) n Appendix C-1/C-3) X Case Manager (qualifications not specifi Specify qualifications: ed in Appendix C-1/C-3). appropriately qualified staff, known as provider organizations, which provide s Coordinators of Community Services (CCS), to participants through the Medicaid State Plan athority.
-Minimum Qualifications

-Each CCS assigned to an applicant/participant must meet the following minimum qualifications specified in Medicaid's TCM regulations for people with developmental disabilities and DDA's regulations set forth in the Code of Maryland Regulations (COMAR) 10.09.48.05 and 10.22.09.06, respectively, as amended.

-As provided in Medicaid's TCM regulations, CCS education and experience requirements may be waived if an individual has been employed by a DDA-certified Coordination of Community Service agency as a CCS for at least 1 year as of January 1, 2014.
+Appendix D-1: Service Plan Development Sta te Pa articipant-Centered Service Plan Title: Person-Centered Plan a.
+Re espor nsibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (check each that applies) ☐ Registered nurse, licensed to practice in the State Licensed practical or vocational nurse, acting within the scope of practice under State law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) X Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: The DDA certifies and contracts with provider organizations, which provide appropriatel The DDA certifies and contracts with provider organizations, which provide appropriately qualified staff, known as Coordinators of Community Services (CCS), to provide case management services to participants through the Medicaid State Plan Targeted Case Management (TCM) authority.
+Minimum Qualifications Each CCS assigned to an applicant/participant must meet the following minimum qualifications specified in Medicaid's TCM regulations for people with developmental disabilities and DDA's regulations set forth in the Code of Maryland Regulations (COMAR) 10.09.48.05 and 10.22.09.06, respectively, as amended.
+As provided in Medicaid's TCM regulations, CCS education and experience requirements may be waived if an individual has been employed by a DDA-licensed-certified Coordination of Community Service agency as a CCS for at least 1 year as of January 1, 2014.